graciellehigino/ms_range_interactions/manuscript.md

 Possibility that the effects of the species richness of one trophic level on others decrease with trophic distance (?)

+The International Union for Conservation of Nature (IUCN) is the largest provider of species range maps, covering thousands of mammal, bird, amphibian, and reptile species.
+These maps consist of simplified polygons, often created as alpha or convex hulls, which are drawn around known species locations, refined based on expert knowledge of species.
+Being simple polygons, range maps also ignore abundance gradients and can include inadequate areas within the estimated range.
+As a result, can turn in biased estimations of the mean or median ecological conditions experienced by a species.
+Global Biodiversity Information Facility (GBIF) provides an online repository of observational georeferenced records of more than one million species with global coverage.
+GBIF occurrence data are compiled from a variety of sources, including citizen science programs, museum collections, and long-term monitoring schemes.
+Wich can lead to GBIF data notoriously biased because of irregular sampling effort, with more occurrences recorded in attractive and accessible areas, and for charismatic species.
+(Alhajeri et al., 2018)

 # Methods

 Serengeti paper - species list and interactions